As cashless stores grow, so does the backlash

 "The potential societal cost of a cashless economy I think outweighs the potential benefits for businesses," said Ritchie Torres, a New York City councilman for the South Bronx who introduced the bill.

-Policymakers argue that while cashless enterprises aren't widespread now, the practice could expand to more services, including some that cater to lower-income people.
+Policymakers argue that while cashless stores and restaurants aren't widespread now, the practice could expand to more services, including some that cater to lower-income customers.

 Walmart-owned Sam's Club opened its first cashier-less store in Dallas last year, using technology that allows customers to scan and pay for items with their smartphones.
 Kroger has installed similar technology in about 400 stores nationwide.